tararoys/questions/README.md

    - likes to randomly call on people

 - [no acceptor (port is in use or requires root privileges)](https://github.com/tararoys/SurveyDBC/blob/TLR/Tests/README.md#no-acceptor-port-is-in-use-or-requires-root-privileges)

-     - The above link is wrong.
-Here is a correction px ax | grep ruby #this command will find two processe
+         px ax | grep ruby #this command will find two processe

       -The output should look like this: there should be two things in the list